Virginia Court Records

 Next, the individual must serve a copy of the petition to the Commonwealth’s Attorney in the city or county where the case was tried.
 Notifying the Commonwealth is essential and gives the state a twenty-one-day waiting period to object to the petition.

 The individual must then proceed to obtain a fingerprint card from the local law enforcement agency.
 Attach a copy of the petition with the fingerprint card, and send it to the Central Criminal Records Exchange (CCRE) in a self-addressed stamped envelope.
-There, officers will perform a criminal history records check and forward the petition and the background check information and other documents to the local circuit court.
+There, officers will perform a criminal history records check and forward the petition, the background check information, and other documents to the local circuit court.

 After this, the individual must attend the scheduled hearing with a judge in the local Circuit Court.
 During the hearing, the judge will determine the merit of the petition based on the information provided and grant or deny it.
 The Central Criminal Records Exchange is located at: